Beyond Vintage Rotation: Bias-Free Sparse Representation Learning with Oracle Inference: Proposed Method

-Then for any $\gamma\le \lambda_0/(a+1)$ and any $c \le \min(\gamma/M,1)/2$ with $M$ specified in Definition~\ref{def_sparsity},
+Then for any $\gamma\le \lambda_0/(a_3+1)$ and any $c \le \min(\gamma/M,1)/2$ with $M$ specified in Definition~\ref{def_sparsity},

 This implies that $\bI_r$ is a strict local minimiser, and thus the oblique rotation method with $Q_{\rho_{\gamma}}(\cdot)$ is rotationally bias-free.

-Analogous statement holds for orthogonal rotation with $Q_{\rho_{\gamma}}(\cdot)$. \end{proposition} Proposition~\ref{prop_idtfblty} applies to any objective of the form \eqref{eq_solo} with $\rho_{\gamma}(\cdot)$ satisfying Condition~\ref{assump_concave_function}, ensuring that $Q_{\rho_{\gamma}}(\cdot)$ identifies $\bA^*$ as the unique optimiser over the equivalence class $\{\bA^*\bG^{-1}:\bG\in\Xi(c,\bZ^*)\}$.
-The condition $(a+1)\gamma\le \lambda_0 = \min\big\{|a_{jl}^*|:a_{jl}^*\neq 0, j\in[q],l\in[r]\big\}$ imposes a lower bound on the signal strength in $\bA$, analogous to those studies of folded concave losses in regression problems~\citep{fan2011nonconcave,fan2014strong}.
+\end{proposition} Proposition~\ref{prop_idtfblty} applies to any objective of the form \eqref{eq_solo} with $\rho_{\gamma}(\cdot)$ satisfying Condition~\ref{assump_concave_function}, ensuring that $Q_{\rho_{\gamma}}(\cdot)$ identifies $\bA^*$ as the unique optimiser over the equivalence class $\{\bA^*\bG^{-1}:\bG\in\Xi(c,\bZ^*)\}$.
+The condition $(a_3+1)\gamma\le \lambda_0 = \min\big\{|a_{jl}^*|:a_{jl}^*\neq 0, j\in[q],l\in[r]\big\}$ imposes a lower bound on the signal strength in $\bA$, analogous to those studies of folded concave losses in regression problems~\citep{fan2011nonconcave,fan2014strong}.
 In \eqref{eq_population_solo}, we focus on a local region $\Xi(c,\bZ)$ within the feasible set of oblique rotations.
 This restriction helps avoid the difficulties of characterising the global, non-convex landscape of $Q_{\rho_\gamma}(\cdot)$ and prevents degeneracies in the rotated latent variables, that is, the collapse of $\bZ$ due to highly collinear columns \citep{browne2001overview}.
 This motivates the Folomin framework, where we begin with a suitable initial estimator and then optimise $Q_{\rho_\gamma}(\cdot)$ over a local region specified by this initial estimator, as we describe next.

 We introduce the Folomin framework under the oblique setting, which is technically more challenging and includes the orthogonal setting as a special case.
 We start with the following empirical risk minimiser: where $\Theta^*(\epsilon_{nq})$ is a local region of the true parameters $(\bZ^*,\bA^*)$, defined by and $\epsilon_{nq}$ is some sequence converging to zero as $n,q\to\infty$.
 Given $(\hat\bZ,\hat\bA)$, we then solve an empirical counterpart of~\eqref{eq_population_solo} as